 In general this Plan includes three service components: (1) Annexation Service Requirements (2) Additional Services, and (3) a Capital Improvement Program.
 As used in this Plan, providing services includes having services provided by any method or means by which the City extends municipal services to any other area of the City.
 This may include causing or allowing private utilities, governmental entities and other public and private non-profit service organizations to provide such services by contract in whole or in part.
 It may also include separate agreements with associations or similar entities.
-Services are provided and fees are assessed in accordance with San Antonio Municipal Code, as may be amended.
+Services are provided and fees are assessed in accordance with San Antonio Municipal Code, and are subject to changes by the City Council.